AniruddhaM18/Social-App/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.
+Open [http://localhost:3000](http://localhost:3000) in the browser to view the project.

 #